Lebanon

 References

-Central Administration of Statistics (Lebanon).
-(2025).
-Population estimates.
+- Central Administration of Statistics (Lebanon).
+(2026).
+Population & demographic estimates.